 I love good, healthy, real food that is easy to prepare and tastes great.
-Healthy Whole Me embraces food for the body, mind & soul.
+I also love a good old om.
+Healthy Whole Me embraces food and recipes for the body, mind & soul.
 After all, a happy mind equals a happy body and vice versa!

 But it has not always been this way for me.
 I was born in Austria and, although my mum followed a lovely Mediterannean diet, much of my younger life was filled with eating salami sandwiches and chocolate.
 Even after I moved to London I never showed much interest in cooking.
 I regularly over ate and when my 3 children were born, I cooked more as a means to an end than anything else.
 As a busy London mum there were always a million other things to do that I thought were more exciting than cooking!

 But then, at the age of 33 with three girls under four, I was diagnosed with a very agressive type of breast cancer.
 Needless to say, my life changed irrevocably and so did the way I eat, move and think.

 Today, over 5 years after multiple surgeries, chemo & radiotherapy, a double mastectomy and the surgical removal of my ovaries, I cannot think of anything better than preparing and eating good, wholesome food to nourish and renew me.
 A regular mindfulness and yoga practice provide the recipes for my soul.

 It was only after my cancer treatment had finished that my life began to crumble.
 I was overwhelmed with fear that my cancer would come back and my body was weak and exhausted.

 I was officially in remission which was great but, as with all cancers, there is always a chance of recurrance and I felt so out of control.
 I needed to become as active as possible in my recovery process, I could not just sit back and hope for the best.